Maximilian Weiherer

 Mert Özer*, Maximilian Weiherer*, Martin Hundhausen, Bernhard Egger

-We systematically compare and analyze four different strategies of how to incooporate multi-modality into neural scene representations, focusing on thermal imaging.
+We systematically compare and analyze four different strategies of how to incorporate multi-modality into neural scene representations, focusing on thermal imaging.

 Approximating Intersections and Differences Between Linear Statistical Shape Models Using Markov Chain Monte Carlo [pdf] [arXiv]